Showhow/BufferPlus-CSharp/README.md

-A small C# script that serialize object to packed binary stream.
+These C# scripts serializing values and json string into packed binary bytes in order to reduce the overall bytes size when transferring data through Internet.

-This script is based on [arloliu/buffer-plus](https://github.com/arloliu/buffer-plus) Nodejs package.
+The scripts are based on [arloliu/buffer-plus](https://github.com/arloliu/buffer-plus) Nodejs package.
 By using generic types, this C# version aim to lower the redundant coding of variant types.

 Usage